Special Properties of Gradient Descent with Large Learning Rates: Experiments

 \section{Experiments}

 We now provide practical evidence to show the effects of high learning rate also apply and are essential in optimization of neural networks.
-In our experiments we train a ResNet-18 \cite{he2016deep} on CIFAR10 \cite{krizhevsky2009learning} dataset.
-We disable all batch normalization layers \cite{ioffe2015batch} in order to avoid any confounding effects.
-We apply $0.0005$ weight decay, $0.9$ momentum, and decay the learning rate at epochs 80, 120, and 160 by $0.1$.
+In our experiments we train a ResNet-18 \cite{he2016deep} without batch normalization on CIFAR10 \cite{krizhevsky2009learning} dataset.